May 21-24, 2018

 Accommodations at the Rizzo Center include a spectacular hotel, meals and all the amenities offered by the hotel.
 Program participants will have accommodations made on their behalf by SMACNA at The Rizzo Center.
 See registration form for additional information.

-The registration fee includes program materials, hotel accommodations, breakfast / lunch / dinner each day, and transportation to offsite events.
+The registration fee includes program materials, hotel accommodations (4 nights), breakfast / lunch / dinner each day, and transportation to offsite events.

 To reserve your place in the program, log in and register online with payment.
 This program is open to SMACNA members only.